Introduction

 6. Architect-centric: Made to address architect needs and thinking, with thoughtful design tools.

-4 Disadvantages of ArchiCAD
+What are the Disadvantages of ArchiCAD

 1. Restricted industry acceptance: Less used in multi-discipline projects than Revit.